 - Permeable surfaces on 30% of the site.
-2 point - Permeable surfaces on 50% of the site.
-2 point
+2 points - Permeable surfaces on 50% of the site.
+4 points

 To provide safe conveyance of stormwater to protect people and property, minimize the need for stormwater infrastructure, and maintain the ecological integrity and health of landscapes and river systems.